 On-Premises Object Storage: Building S3 in Your Backyard

 Object storage is a new way to store data, which is used to implement massively scalable, elastic cloud storage solutions.
-However, object storage is not only used in the public cloud.
+However, object storage is not only used in the public, and hybrid cloud.
 On-premise object storage solutions are readily available, and many organizations are realizing the benefits of creating elastic storage pools in their local data center.

 In fact, you can create your very own local version of Amazon S3 and get the benefits of elastic scalability, redundancy and resilience without paying a monthly fee for each GB of data.

 - Public cloud vs on-premises object storage

 What is Object Storage?

 Object storage, also known as object-based storage, is a technique that manages and manipulates data storage using objects stored in a central location, not structured as files within folders.
 Object storage pulls together all the bits of information that constitute a file, adds relevant metadata, and attaches a unique object identifier.

 Object storage systems use comprehensive metadata schemes that allow users to organize data without a tiered file structure.
 Everything is placed into a flat address space, called a storage pool.
 Metadata is critical to object storage, because it enables the data system and its users to understand the context (for example, what the data is about) and lifecycle attributes (for example, how old is the data) of data in the storage pool.

 Unlike block or file storage systems, object storage can grow infinitely by adding storage resources, and distributing the storage pools across those resources.

 Because object storage is organized in one flat data layer, data can be retrieved much more quickly, and users can perform queries across very large volumes of data, supporting big data analytics scenarios.